 The two women, who spoke to Westword on the condition of anonymity, weren’t going to Texas because their kids had already been released and were living with family members in Florida and Tennessee.

-“Because their children had been previously released, their children were deemed to have been reunited,” says Astrid Lockwood, Julia and Christina’s lawyer.
-Lockwood, an attorney with the Federal Practice Group based in Washington, D.C., is representing twenty clients who were detained in GEO.
+“Because their children had been previously released, their children were deemed to have been reunited,” says a senior associate at Federal Practice Group, Julia and Christina’s lawyer.
+FPG, based in Washington, D.C., is representing twenty clients who were detained in GEO.

-“After a while it just became personal,” Lockwood says.
+“After a while it just became personal,” the associate says.
 “I had this ability to be able to help them, and I’ve been able to build successful cases now for revery single client that I’ve represented."

 It took special effort to get Julia and Christina out of GEO.
 Because of Attorney General Jeff Sessions’s ruling that domestic violence and gang violence are not grounds to seek asylum, their fears of returning to Guatemala were found “not credible” in their preliminary hearings.
 In a near-unprecedented effort, Lockwood was able to get those rulings overturned so that Casa de Paz, a Denver nonprofit that takes in immigrants released from GEO, could post bond for them.